Indubitably, there is nothing advenient of evil that could be deemed rational, when it is beyond the explanatory concept of mere human comprehension.

 The protreptical divulgence within this lengthy confession will be found in the privacy of my secretaire, where presently I am writing.

-It began with a significant letter sent to me titled J. C. Bethell Esquire that was addressed to me.
+It began with a significant letter sent titled J. C. Bethell Esquire that was addressed to me.

 Apparently, Mr. Bethell had informed me of the untimely death of my late grandfather, who I had esteemed with the gently affection imparted.